Dealing with a joint mortgage after divorce

 Where there is a mortgage secured on any property, it needs to be paid and to be frank, the lender expects it to be paid regardless of who has left the property.

-If you think you will be unable to afford your mortgage repayments on your joint mortgage after separation or divorce, speak to the lender and then to your local Citizens Advice, as they will be able to offer you advice on benefits, child support and other means of repayment.
+If you think you will be unable to afford your mortgage repayments after separation, divorce or civil partnership dissolution, contact the mortgage lender first, and then to your local Citizens Advice, as they will be able to offer you advice on benefits, child support and other means of repayment.

 Your lender may be able to offer you ways to reduce the repayment, such as extending the mortgage term, a repayment holiday or a reduction in interest.
 If one person refuses to make repayments, this will affect the credit history for both of you, meaning you may not then be able to access favourable credit terms in the future.

 At the end of the day, you may have to sell your home if the mortgage repayments cannot be met from your income and you are unable to either get the other party to pay, or a court finds they are unable to pay.